SIG BRIDGE

 4:00 PM – 4:15 PM: Bridge Dismissal

-TECCA CONNECTIONS ACADEMY
+TEC CONNECTIONS ACADEMY

 ACADEMIC SUPERVISION

 Academic Supervision is provided throughout the day as part of the Bridge program.
-Students follow the curriculum set forth by Connections Academy.
+Students follow the curriculum set forth by their online school.
 The role of the supervisor is to ensure that the days’ academic tasks are organized and completed.
 The Bridge academic supervisor is not a teacher nor a learning coach.
 Their responsibility is that the student-athletes are following their academic schedule, keeping them focused, and providing communication to the parents and coaches.
 The supervisor is responsible for creating an environment and culture in which the goalies can succeed in the classroom.
 Each day the Bridge starts with a primer.
 These primers are to get the student motivated for the day, teach life lessons and ethics as they apply to hockey and life in general.
 Students use an organizer to plan their day as well as weekend assignments and events.

 bridge-vid